 1) You’ll Have To Buy A Korean-Made Les Paul Custom Used

-Because Epiphone no longer makes their guitars in Korea, and haven’t done so for 20 years, you’ll have to buy either a used model from eBay, Reverb, or some other second-hand retailer or shop.
+Because Epiphone no longer makes their guitars in Korea, and hasn’t done so for 20 years, you’ll have to buy either a used model from eBay, Reverb, or some other second-hand retailer or shop.

 Luckily for you, there are quite a few of them online so it shouldn’t be a problem at all to find them.
 From what I can tell, a lot of the Korean-made Epiphone guitars have retained their value.
 The Japanese-made Epiphones appear to be more valuable as well.